w3c/wai-curricula/content/designer/information-design.md

   * groups of form controls that share a common purpose
 * specify methods to communicate all relevant information about multi-step processes visually and non-visually
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
-* describe how to provide information about the name and purpose of components using descriptive labels and instructions
+* describe how to provide information about the name and purpose of user interface components using descriptive labels and instructions
 * discuss ways to break down information presented in tables, including the use of simple tables, lists, imagery, and plain text
 * evaluate the use of several methods to convey the information, including text, labels, instructions, semantics, and imagery depending on user needs
 * identify related requirements for developers to programmatically associate landmarks, headings, table header cells and data cells, as well as form labels and instructions to their corresponding control